stefanzweifel/exceptions/README.md

 # Exceptions

 ## Installation
-- Add "mallinus/exceptions": "dev-master" to your composer.json require.
+- Add "mallinus/exceptions": "5.1" to your composer.json require.

 - Update your exception handler.
 You can use the same exception listener for multiple exceptions.